Front-Package-Manager/front/README.md

-# front
+# Front
-A package manager for Linux/BSD/TempleOS.
+A for-you package manager for Linux/BSD/TempleOS.